kosinix/raster/README.md

 ## Core Principles
 * Keep everything simple
 * Stick to primitive or simple types if possible, use advance types when neccessary
+* All functions THAT CAN return an error should return the Result type, otherwise return an appropriate type
 * Stick to module + functions if possible, no unneccessary abstraction (eg. OOP)
-* Speed over abstraction
-* Make function names user-friendly by using common or simple English words
-* All functions THAT CAN return an error should return the Result type, otherwise return an appropriate type
+* Function names should be short as they map to the raster-cli commands
+* High speed, low mem

 ## License
 - MIT License